Introduction

 The rest of the year, on the other hand, it's a fairly quiet place where relaxation and nature are the main attractions.
 There are, however, periods such as October, November, May and June when most shops, bars and restaurants are closed.

-If you have decided to come to see Cortina during the low season, always check the actual opening of any attractions, restaurant and store you have decided to visit.
-The mountains and trails are not going anywhere, to be honest are way better if you can be in nature almost alone, but most activities close for many weeks during the year.
+If you have decided to come to see Cortina during the low season, always check the actual opening of any facility, mountain lodge, restaurant, or store you have decided to visit.
+The mountains and trails aren’t going anywhere, but most of the activities shut down for several weeks during the year, including the ski lifts.

 ... it's recommended to make reservations early, or arrive before the crowds...

-If you want to visit Cortina during peak season, it's highly recommended to make reservations well in advance, and try to be smart, by arriving before the crowds, so you can find parking, which we'll describe in the next chapter.
+If you want to visit Cortina during peak season, it's highly recommended to make reservations well in advance, and try to be smart, by arriving before the crowds, so you can find parking.
+We'll talk about it in the next chapter.
 You could also eat a little earlier than usual, to avoid finding the restaurants full and having to wait.
-For more detailed information, read the following article:
+For more detailed information about the seasonality, you may read the following article:

 Parking in Cortina